Ditio-Linjeforeningen/ditio-nettside-hugo/content/arrangementer/_index.md

 ---
+locale: "nb-NO" # In  header in html, for search engines etc
 aliases: [ "posts", "articles", "blog", "showcase", "docs" ]
 title: "Arrangementer"      # first header on the page
 # author = "author"